The Program and The Players:

 Q- Jonathan is always asked the question: “How can you effectively teach our children about drugs when you don’t

-the casual observer.
-We have no idea of the extent of hidden damage Jonathan has caused himself, or how it will
+to the casual observer.
+We have no idea of the extent of hidden damage Jonathan has caused himself, or how it

-manifest itself in the future (e.g. cancer, liver damage, heart damage, etc.).
-We also want them to appreciate the extent
+will manifest itself in the future (e.g. cancer, liver damage, heart damage, etc.).
+We also want them to appreciate the

-of the emotional damage caused by Jonathan’s drug abuse - the broken relationships, the dead friends, the friends in
+extent of the emotional damage caused by Jonathan’s drug abuse - the broken relationships, the dead friends, the

-jail, and the monetary losses the drugs brought about - the wrecked cars, the hundreds of thousands of dollars wasted
+friends in jail, and the monetary losses the drugs brought about - the wrecked cars, the hundreds of thousands of

 Q- Won’t discussing children of alcoholics bring up a lot of potentially scary issues for our children?

-of “How to help a friend or family member in trouble”.
-There are 28 million children of alcoholics in America.
-We
+context of “How to help a friend or family member in trouble”.
+There are 28 million children of alcoholics in

-average approximately a half a dozen students per class who have family issues they’d like to discuss privately.
-We
+America.
+We average approximately a half a dozen students per class who have family issues they’d like to discuss

 More Information for Parents: